young5454/ABComp/README.md

 # Pathogenic marker discovery
 <img src="docs/figures/pathogenic_marker_discovery.png" width="1000px" align="center" />
 The pathogenic marker discovery module operates on the result of commandline BLASTp, therefore the user should first manually conduct the alignment process.
-In this example, group A’s core set is queried to the total annotation set of a single strain X.
+In this example, let group B’s core set is queried to the total annotation set of a single strain X.

 First, create the subject database :